deduce-dev/dac-man/docs/plugins/csv/index.md

 ### Using the CSV Plug-in

-As part of the built-in Dac-Man plug-ins, once its dependencies have been installed, the CSV plug-in will be used by default when comparing CSV files.
+The included CSV plug-in will be used by Dac-Man to compare CSV files when its dependencies are installed.

 The [`examples/plugin_test/`](https://github.com/deduce-dev/dac-man/blob/master/examples/plugin_test/) directory of the Dac-Man source code repository contains two example CSV files in the two sub-directories `v0` and `v1`.